bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 If you have not yet seen [Sean Parent talking about type erasure](https://www.youtube.com/watch?v=_BpMYeUFXv8), do it now.

 Let us short recap the quintesence of this example.
 To eliminate the boilerplat code, we will use "proxy".
-This is the "type erasure library roposed for inclusion in c++26:
+This is the "type erasure library roposed for inclusion in c++26.
+We will use only a small part of the rich features availabel there.

 Compiler explorer proxy sample for shapes.